Group One Betting Guide

 Two weeks before the Doomben Cup, the Hollindale Stakes run over 1800m at the Gold Coast, is held.
 This race has proven to be a strong indicator of who will contend in the Doomben Cup.

-Five horses have won the Hollindale Stakes-Doomben Cup double since 2002, with ten horses in total having run at the Gold Coast lead-up before winning the feature at Doomben.
+Five horses have won the Hollindale Stakes-Doomben Cup double since 2002, with 11 horses in total having run at the Gold Coast lead-up before winning the feature at Doomben.

-The five to have completed the double are Streama, Metal Bender, Above Deck, Bush Padre and Mr Bureaucrat.
+The six to have completed the double are Streama, Metal Bender, Above Deck, Bush Padre, Mr Bureaucrat and 2021 champ Zaaki.

 Other races which have indicated the winner of the Doomben Cup include the The Queen of the South, the Queen Elizabeth Stakes and the Prime Minister’s Cup.

 The most successful trainers in the Doomben Cup are New Zealand’s John Wheeler, who trained Rough Habit to his hatrick of victories, and Chris Waller who has had a stranglehold on the race since 2010.